 Research

-Enzymes are capable of catalyzing some of the most challenging reactions such as nitrogen fixation and methane oxidation under exceptionally mild conditions.
-Nonetheless, research to fully unlock enzyme’s immense potential for synthetic applications is still in infancy.
-By integrating chemistry, biology and artificial intelligence, the Yang laboratory is developing novel biocatalytic strategies to tackle daunting challenges in synthesis, catalysis and biomolecular engineering.
-First, we are addressing long-standing problems in asymmetric catalysis by taking advantage of the intimate enzyme-substrate interaction that can be easily tuned via directed evolution.
-Second, by synergistically coupling small-molecule catalysis and biocatalysis, we are advancing novel enzymatic processes that are both new-to-biology and new-to-chemistry.
-Third, we are developing artificial intelligence and automation tools to accelerate the development of customized biocatalysts and to understand enzyme structure-activity relationships.
-Using an interdisciplinary approach combining synthetic chemistry, synthetic biology, , computational chemistry and computational biology, we reprogram and reinvent nature’s biosynthetic machineries to access reaction space well beyond the native biochemical landscape.
-Collectively, these efforts will provide insight into fundamental enzymology and reactivity patterns, allowing for the rapid assembly of small and macromolecules of biomedical as well as materials importance.
+By integrating chemistry, biology and artificial intelligence, the Yang laboratory is developing novel biocatalytic strategies to tackle daunting challenges in synthesis, catalysis, and biomolecular design and engineering.
+First, we are addressing long-standing problems in asymmetric catalysis by taking advantage of the intimate enzyme-substrate interactions that can be easily tuned via directed evolution.
+Second, by creatively coupling small-molecule catalysis and biocatalysis, we are advancing novel enzymatic processes which are both new-to-biology and new-to-chemistry.
+Third, we are developing artificial intelligence and laboratory automation tools to accelerate the de novo design and development of customized biocatalysts and to understand enzyme structure-activity relationships.
+Using an interdisciplinary approach combining synthetic chemistry, synthetic biology, computational chemistry and computational biology, we reprogram and invent biosynthetic machineries to access reaction space well beyond the native biochemical landscape.
+Collectively, these efforts will yield fundamental insights into enzymology and chemical reactivity, enabling the rapid assembly of small molecules and macromolecules with biomedical and materials relevance.

 Metalloredox Radical Biocatalysis